practicalli/neovim/docs/install/neovim.md

 - `xclip` x11 clipboard as a provider tools for Neovim copy/paste
 - `luarocks` for LSP servers (AstroNvim)

 !!!
+INFO "Treesitter requires a C compiler"
+    nvim-treesitter requires a C compiler , e.g. `gcc` for Linux or `clang` for android/termix

+    The C compiler is used to compile langauge support for treesiter.

+!!!
 INFO "AstroNvim requires node.js"
     AstroNvim uses Mason to install LSP servers, format and lint tools.
 Many of the LSP servers require node.